-The twenty-one (21) month program is comprised of 67 credit hours in the Department of Human Genetics.
-Our first class graduated in 2007 and our 17th class graduated in the spring of 2023.
-The UUGPGC received full accreditation (for an eight-year period) from the Accreditation Council for Genetic Counseling (ACGC) in 2022.
+The twenty-one (21) month program comprises 67 credit hours in the Department of Human Genetics.
+Our first class graduated in 2007, and our 18th class graduated in the spring of 2024.
+The UUGPGC received full accreditation (for eight years) from the Accreditation Council for Genetic Counseling (ACGC) in 2022.